 We eat a lot of shrimp in Florida.
 The shrimp are harvested right off the coast of Key West.
-They're wild-caught, sweet, plump, and with very little effort, I make delicious meals like this in minutes.
+They're wild-caught, sweet, and plump, and with very little effort, I make delicious meals like this in minutes.

 A Great Shrimp Dish Starts with Wild Shrimp